-The need for access by personnel to the containment should be minimized.
-Following an accident, access to the containment for the purpose of ensuring the safety of the facility (for either short or long term) should not be necessary.
+The need for personnel access to the containment should be minimized.
+Following an accident, access to the containment for the purpose of ensuring the safety of the facility (either short or long term) should not be necessary.

-8.6.8 Internal structures of the containment
+6.6.8 Internal structures of the containment

 The design shall provide for ample flow routes between separate compartments inside the containment.
-The openings between compartments shall be large enough to prevent significant pressure differentials which may cause damage to load-bearing and safety systems during AOOs, DBAs and DECs.
+The openings between compartments shall be large enough to prevent significant pressure differentials, which may cause damage to load-bearing and safety systems during AOOs, DBAs and DECs.